 - 1 of a cup of freshly shredded mild cheddar cheese

-- 2 cups of fresh broccoli flowerets cut in small pieces
+- 4 cups of fresh broccoli flowerets cut into small pieces

 - cooking spray

 - 1 cup of seasoned breadcrumbs

-- Boil 2 cups of low sodium chicken broth in a 3-quart pan, once water comes to a boil add 2 cups of long grain white rice and stir.
+- Boil the low sodium chicken broth in a 3-quart pan, once water comes to a boil add 2 cups of long grain white rice and stir.
 Boil for about 3-4 minutes before covering with a tight-fitting lid and reducing heat to lowest setting.
 Leave the burner on the lowest heat setting covered for about 10 minutes, then completely turn off the heat source and let rice stand for about 5-6 minutes.

 Meanwhile, place a metal skillet on medium heat, add 3 tablespoons of unsalted butter to the skillet, let unsalted butter slowly melt, then add chopped Vidalia onion, season with kosher salt and freshly ground pepper, sauté the onions in butter for about 3 minutes before adding 1/4 of a cup of self-rising flour; stir continuously till flour taste cooks off about 2-3 minutes.